jsotdata/bev-cmi-project/README.md

 ## Project Overview

-Welcome to the Battery Electric Vehicle Simulation project, an extension of Isaac Ito's original work at MathWorks on the [Battery Electric Vehicle Simulink model](https://github.com/mathworks/Simscape-Battery-Electric-Vehicle-Model) which was method under the CMI-Rogers initiative.
+Welcome to the Battery Electric Vehicle Simulation project, an extension of Isaac Ito's original work at MathWorks on the [Battery Electric Vehicle Simulink model](https://github.com/mathworks/Simscape-Battery-Electric-Vehicle-Model) which was nodified under the CMI-Rogers initiative.
 Our goal in this project was to build upon the foundation laid by Isaac Ito so that we could tailor it to our specific requirements.

 ## Objectives